Monday, January 23, 2012

 They are not at all who I expected - they are even better than that.

-I'm from Columbia, Missouri and went to Mizzou - #2 basketball team in the nation - GO Tigers!
+I'm from Columbia, Missouri and went to Mizzou.

 I was an English major, Art History minor.